LandRegistry/lr-tutorials/Basic-Flask-App/README.md

 ###Writing your first Flask application

 First off, let's create a folder for our application.
 Let's call it Flask-App.
+Within a directory called lr-tutorials, create a directory called Flask-App.
-In linux terminal:
+In a linux terminal you can do this with:

 ```shell
   mkdir Flask-App